 As we have already seen, a good credit score is a great boost to your Chase Sapphire Reserve card approval.
 But how do you get your credit score to the level they want?

 Understanding how your credit score is calculated will help you change your financial habits and improve your score.
 FICO percentages are the most widely used ones, and here are the main factors they consider:

 1. Payment History

-This is the most important factor in calculating your credit score and accounts for 35% of the entire score.
+This is the most important factor in calculating your credit score, accounting for 35% of the entire score.
 Therefore, improving your financial habits can help you get a better score.